Btate712/css-exercise-nav/README.md

 - Nav item links should change color to #4b517e when hovered over.
 - The background color of the main section should be #4b517e.
 - The font color in the main section should be #b8b440.
+- The finished product should look like the following image: